-Nothing causes that sinking feeling like when you go to boot up your MacBook Pro, and nothing happens.
-It will usually occur when you have a lot of studying to do, a deadline looming, or an important email to send.
+Nothing causes that sinking feeling like when you need to boot up your MacBook Pro, and nothing happens.
+It usually occurs when you have to study, have a deadline looming, or have an important email to send.
 Aren’t those scenarios when things like that happen?
 Of course, they are.

-Apple devices are known for being very reliable (reasonably, but their intentional designs like keyboards and others depending on model/release, ensure less longevity, so you’re forced to buy a new one, but we won’t go there in this article).
+Apple devices are known for being very reliable.
 No matter the reputation, every device has issues at one point or another.

-This guide assumes you have not made any recent changes to your MacBook Pro, such as adding or replacing RAM or performed any significant hardware modification.
+This guide assumes you have not made any recent changes to your MacBook Pro, such as adding or replacing RAM, or made any significant hardware modifications.
 In the case of macOS laptops, here is what to do if your MacBook Pro won’t turn on.

 1. Check for Black/Blank Screen